-The survey was undertaken jointly by two sister projects of the Pew Research Center: Pew Social & Demographic Trends (SDT) and the Pew Forum on Religion & Public Life (the Pew Forum).
 This report was edited by Paul Taylor, executive vice president of the Pew Research Center and director of its Social & Demographic Trends project, who also wrote the overview.
 Senior writer D'Vera Cohn and research associate Wendy Wang co-wrote Chapter 1 with assistance from senior demographer Jeffrey S. Passel, associate director of research Rakesh Kochhar and senior research associate Richard Fry.
-Kim Parker, associate director of SDT, wrote Chapters 2 and 5 and supervised copy-editing of the report.
-Cary Funk, senior researcher, wrote Chapters 3 and 6 and supervised number-checking of the report.
+Associate director Kim Parker wrote Chapters 2 and 5 and supervised copy-editing of the report.
+Cary Funk, senior researcher, wrote Chapters 3, 6 and 7, and supervised number-checking of the report.
 Gretchen M. Livingston, senior researcher, wrote Chapter 4.
 Wang contributed to all aspects of the research project, particularly on the demographic analysis in Chapter 1 and on survey analysis in Chapter 5.
-Research assistants Eileen Patten and Seth Motel assisted with all aspects of report production, including compiling and checking the topline of findings, preparing charts, number-checking the report and formatting the final report.
-Research associate Ana Gonzalez-Barrera number-checked Chapter 1.
+Research assistants Eileen Patten and Seth Motel assisted with all aspects of report production, including compiling and checking the topline of findings, preparing charts, number-checked Chapter 1.
+Research associates Jessica Hamar Martinez, Besheer Mohamed and Neha Sahgal, and research analysts Noble Kuriakose and Elizabeth Sciupac contributed to Chapter 7.

-The survey questionnaire was drafted jointly by the staffs of SDT and the Pew Forum, with Funk taking the lead on coordinating this aspect of the research project.
+The survey questionnaire was drafted by Pew Research staff, with Funk taking the lead on coordinating this aspect of the research project.
 Janelle Wong, a faculty member and director of the Asian American Studies Program at the University of Maryland, served as a special external adviser and was a source of expertise through all stages of the survey development.
-The Pew Research Center's director of survey research, Scott Keeter, and senior researchers Leah Christian, Greg Smith and Funk worked to design the sampling strategy with sampling statisticians from Abt SRBI, particularly Courtney Kennedy, senior methodologist and vice president of the advanced methods group.
-Christian wrote the methodology report that appears in Appendix 1 with assistance from the staff of the Forum and Abt SRBI.
+Pew Research's director of survey research, Scott Keeter, and senior researchers Leah Christian, Greg Smith and Funk worked to design the sampling strategy with sampling statisticians from Abt SRBI, particularly Courtney Kennedy, senior methodologist and vice president of the advanced methods group.
+Christian wrote the methodology report that appears in Appendix 1 with assistance from other Pew Research staff and Abt SRBI.
 Data collection on the survey was deftly managed by Dean Williams of Abt SRBI.
+Center Founding

-Center President Andrew Kohut provided research and editorial guidance throughout all phases of the project, as did Mark Hugo Lopez, associate director of the Pew Hispanic Center, Kochhar and Fry.
-The report was copy-edited by Marcia Kramer of Kramer Editing Services.
+Director Andrew Kohut provided research and editorial guidance throughout all phases of the project, as did Mark Hugo Lopez, associate director of the Pew Hispanic Center, Kochhar and Fry.
+The report was copy-edited by Marcia Kramer of Kramer Editing Services, with the exception of Chapter 7, which was copy-edited by Pew Research editorial staff.